It’s common to assume that if a product is of high quality, it will sell, and if it’s of low quality, it won’t.

 Finally, we come to our most direct, data-driven way to evaluate brand equity, and that is through the overall financial value it retains.

 This is calculated based on a brand’s price premiums, revenue, scalability and more.
 A combination of these factors give companies a detailed appraisal of brand value and equity.

 For anyone interested in numbers, this way of calculating brand equity will certainly feel the most comfortable.
 It is a concrete method, that when partnered with the other two methods, results in a strong understanding of overall equity.

 Start Increasing Your Brand Equity

-Putting out a great product or service is often only half the battle.
+Putting out a great product or service is only half the battle.
 Though it’s important to create quality services, customer perception of your brand is just as valuable.
-Make sure you follow these important methods to keep your brand equity strong.
+Follow these important methods to keep your brand equity strong.

-Remember that target audiences make quick decisions when it comes to brands – keep your brand equity high so that they decide to pick you.
+Remember that target audiences make quick decisions – keep your brand equity high so that they pick you.

 Check out our complete branding guide to learn more.